Orthopaedic Surgery FAQ

 Dr. Harwin utilizes specialized instrumentation that he helped design, as well as computer-assisted and other advanced methods during the completion of both total and partial joint replacement operations.

 Bloodless surgery entails the completion of medical procedures without the introduction of external (not originating from the patient) blood.
 Dr. Harwin can accomplish this because of specialized techniques and protocols that he has developed.
 The operation is usually done under a regional (preferred) or general anesthesia.
 It takes Dr. Harwin about 45 minutes to insert the implant.
 No significant amount of blood is lost and rarely is a transfusion needed (if a patient will accept it).
 Dr. Harwin is skilled in Bloodless Surgery and operates on many Jehovah’s Witnesses.
-He is Director of the Mount Sinai Beth Israel Total Hip and Total Knee Replacement Bloodless Surgery.
+He was Director of the Mount Sinai Beth Israel Total Hip and Total Knee Replacement Bloodless Surgery Program.

 Although rarely needed, patients can elect to donate their own blood (autologous blood donation) prior to the surgical procedure, allowing the patient’s blood to be banked and ready for use if needed.
 In an attempt to minimize risks of blood loss, minimally invasive techniques are employed whenever possible.